UncleGrumpy/atomvm_adc/examples/adc_nif_example/README.md

-# AtomVM ADC Example Program
+# AtomVM ADC Resource Based Nif Example Program

-The `adc_example` program illustrates use of the ADC API by reading the voltage signal on pin 34 once every second, and displaying the result on the console.
+The `adc_nif_example` program illustrates use of the ADC low-level nif API by reading the voltage signal on pin 34 once every second, and displaying the result on the console.

 > Note.
-Building and flashing the `adc_example` program requires installation of the [`rebar3`](https://www.rebar3.org) Erlang build tool.
+Building and flashing the `adc_nif_example` program requires installation of the [`rebar3`](https://www.rebar3.org) Erlang build tool.

 To run this example program, you will need to connect a power source to pin 34 on your ESP32 device, such as through a power supply (e.g., DPH5005), and provide it with a voltage between 0 and 1 volts.
 Connect the negative lead on your power supply to the ground pin on your ESP32.